apiaryio/api-blueprint/Tutorial.md

 ## Metadata

-The blueprint starts wih a metadata section.
+The blueprint starts with a metadata section.
 In this case we have specified that `FORMAT` has the value of `1A`.
 The format keyword denotes the version of the API Blueprint.

 ## API Name & Description